With the Saints

 and if her spell had not expired

-(and if I wouldn’t be that tired)
+(and if I only weren't that tired),

 I’d have her cause debated.